skaes/logjam-tools/specs/producer_protocol.md

   as it starts processing the message.

-* The server SHOULD send a bad-request response when it a receives a request when it detects an invalid or missing meta frame.
+* The server SHOULD send a bad-request response when it a receives a malformed request: e.g. when message frames are missing, when the JSON body isn't parseable or when the meta info cannot be properly decoded.

 * The client SHOULD number messages starting with 1 and start again at 1 when the number space for 64bit unsigned integers in the client's